Associahedra for finite type cluster algebras and minimal relations between $\mathbf{g}$-vectors: Introduction

-Further families of generalizations of the associahedron certainly deserve to be studied with our type cone approach.
-We are investigating in particular brick polytopes~\cite{PilaudSantos-brickPolytope, PilaudStump-brickPolytope} and quotientopes~\cite{Reading-latticeCongruences, Reading-CambrianLattices, PilaudSantos-quotientopes}.
+\enlargethispage{.5cm} Further families of generalizations of the associahedron certainly deserve to be studied with our type cone approach.
+We are investigating in particular graph associahedra\footnote{A preliminary version of this paper contained the full facet description of the type cones of graph associahedra.
+As they are not simplicial, they lie slightly beyond the scope of this paper, and will be studied elsewhere.}~\cite{CarrDevadoss, Postnikov, FeichtnerSturmfels, Zelevinsky}, brick polytopes~\cite{PilaudSantos-brickPolytope, PilaudStump-brickPolytope} and quotientopes~\cite{Reading-latticeCongruences, Reading-CambrianLattices, PilaudSantos-quotientopes}.
 In fact, as already mentioned, it seems sometimes easier to find all polytopal realizations of a fan (by describing its type cone in terms of certain specific pairs of adjacent maximal cones) than to identify one specific explicit realization.
 This is clearly the case when the type cone is simplicial as illustrated by the results of this paper: we naturally obtained all polytopal realizations of the $\b{g}$-vector fans of cluster algebras from cyclic seeds and of gentle algebras whose polytopality was only established very recently~\cite{HohlwegPilaudStella, PaluPilaudPlamondon-nonkissing}.
-Even when the type cone is not simplicial, describing the type cone sometimes leads to relevant explicit realizations of the fan, as we illustrate on graph associahedra (see \cref{exm:constructionsGA}).
 We believe that this approach gives reasonable hope that the polytopality of further fans could in the future be established using our type cone approach.
 Tempting candidates are quotientopes for hyperplane arrangements beyond type~$A$, which are particularly interesting since the coarsenings of a fan essentially correspond to the faces of its type cone (see \cref{subsec:facesTypeCone}).

 Last but not least, the type cone approach naturally opens many research questions.
 First, it raised the fundamental problem of describing the minimal relations among $\b{g}$-vectors in $2$-Calabi--Yau and extriangulated categories that we treat in \cref{part:algebra}.
 It also motivates the study of relevant objects revealed by the type cone dictionary between geometry and algebra: